Using Chains with Coverage

 2. Rename Facility1 () to Ground_Site.

-The Chain Object is a list of objects (either individual or grouped into constellations or satellite collection subsets) in order of access.
+The Chain Object is a list of objects (either individual or grouped into constellations or satellite collection subsets).
 Create a Chain () object that represents a direct connection from the Imager satellites to the ground site.
 The Relay satellites will not be used.

 1. Insert a Chain () object using the Insert Default () method.